truelegend/Lawful_Interception_x3_server/README.md

 **Simulated Lawful Interception X3 Server for LI testing**
 ---
 This server can be used to decode and analysis received X3 message on both TCP and UDP.
-RTP X3 pipeline - IPv4/IPv6/UDP/RTP/RTCP/DTMF info and MSRP X3 pipeline IPv4/IPv6/TCP/MSRP info can be obtained from x3 package and a lot of check points are executed for verification.
+RTP X3 pipeline i.e. IPv4/IPv6/UDP/RTP/RTCP/DTMF info and MSRP X3 pipeline i.e. IPv4/IPv6/TCP/MSRP info can be obtained from x3 package and a lot of check points are executed for verification.
 - For X3 over TCP: tcp segments are handle so no need to worry about incomplete or multiple X3 packages received in a single tcp segment.
 - For X3 over UDP: a separate cache thread is implemented to avoid package drop due to handling of heavy udp traffic.
 - This server supports multiple targets monitoring.

-**No commercial usage permitted!**
 ```
-[root@promote Lawful_Interception_x3_server]# ./li_server
+[root@promote Lawful_Interception_x3_server]# ./li_server -h

 usage: